Zine: 1930s–1960s and science fiction

+During and after the Great Depression, editors of pulp science fiction magazines became increasingly frustrated with letters detailing the impossibilities of their science fiction stories.
+Over time they began to publish overly-scrutinizing letters, complete with their return addresses.
+Hugo Gernsback published the first science fiction magazine, Amazing Stories in 1926.
+In January 1927, Gernsback introduced a large letter column which printed reader's addresses, allowing them to write to each other; it was out of this mailing list that fans' own science-fiction fanzines began.

+The Comet is frequently cited as the first science-fiction fanzine.
+It was published in 1930 by the Chicago chapter of the Science Correspondence Club and edited by Raymond A. Palmer and Walter Dennis.

+The term "fanzine" was coined in 1940 by Russ Chauvenet in his own fanzine, Detours.
+Chauvenet argued it was "the best short form of 'fan-magazine'."
+The term entered the Oxford English Dictionary as part of A Supplement to the OED, Volume I in 1972, and was incorporated into the OED Second Edition in 1989.

-During and after the Great Depression, editors of "pulp" science fiction magazines became increasingly frustrated with letters detailing the impossibilities of their science fiction stories.
-Over time they began to publish these overly-scrutinizing letters, complete with their return addresses.
-Hugo Gernsback published the first science fiction magazine, Amazing Stories in 1926, and allowed for a large letter column which printed reader's addresses.
-By 1927 readers, often young adults, would write to each other, bypassing the magazine.
-Now complete with a mailing list for their own science fiction fanzines, fans began writing to each other not only about science fiction but about fandom itself.
-This also led to perzines, zines about themselves.
-Science fiction fanzines vary in content, from short stories to convention reports to fanfiction were one of the earliest incarnations of the zine and influenced subsequent publications.
-"Zinesters" like Lisa Ben and Jim Kepner honed their talents in the science fiction fandom before tackling gay rights, creating zines such as "Vice Versa" and "ONE" that drew networking and distribution ideas from their science fiction roots.
+In fanzines, fans wrote not only about science fiction, but about fandom itself.
+Science fiction fanzines vary in content, including short stories, convention reports, and fanfiction.
+These were the earliest incarnations of the zine and influenced subsequent publications.
+"Zinesters" like Lisa Ben and Jim Kepner honed their talents in the science fiction fandom before tackling gay rights, creating zines such as Vice Versa and ONE that drew networking and distribution ideas from their science fiction roots.
 A number of leading science fiction and fantasy authors rose through the ranks of fandom, creating "pro-zines" such as Frederik Pohl and Isaac Asimov.
-The first science fiction fanzine, The Comet, was published in 1930 by the Science Correspondence Club in Chicago and edited by Raymond A. Palmer and Walter Dennis.
 The first version of Superman (a bald-headed villain) appeared in the third issue of Jerry Siegel and Joe Shuster's 1933 fanzine Science Fiction.